 The 'Deadpan Songstress' of MGM musicals, known for her hilariously expressionless delivery of witty numbers in the 1940s.

-Virginia O'Brien possessed a singular comic gift: the ability to deliver a riotously funny song with a face of utter, unblinking stone.
-Discovered by MGM in 1940, she quickly became a featured player in the studio's lavish musicals, creating a memorable niche with her 'deadpan' style.
-Standing perfectly still, with wide eyes and a blank expression, she would belt out clever, often double-entendre-laden tunes like 'The Wild Wild Women' or 'Say We're Sweethearts Again' in a robust contralto, the stark contrast between her vocal energy and frozen visage sending audiences into stitches.
-This signature act made her a beloved fixture in films like 'The Big Store' with the Marx Brothers and 'Thousands Cheer.'
-While her starring moment in the spotlight was concentrated in the first half of the 1940s, her unique persona left an indelible mark on Hollywood comedy.
-She later enjoyed a successful career in nightclubs and television, forever celebrated as the woman who mastered the art of singing funny without ever cracking a smile.
+Virginia O'Brien delivered riotously funny songs with a face of utter, unblinking stone.
+Discovered by MGM in 1940, she became a featured player in the studio’s lavish musicals, creating a niche with her 'deadpan' style.
+Standing still with wide eyes and a blank expression, she sang clever, double-entendre-laden tunes like 'The Wild Wild Women' in a robust contralto.
+The contrast between her vocal energy and frozen visage sent audiences into stitches.
+She appeared in films including 'The Big Store' with the Marx Brothers and 'Thousands Cheer.'
+Her starring moment was concentrated in the early 1940s, but she later enjoyed a successful career in nightclubs and television.
+Born in 1919 and died in 2001.

 1901–1927